 This test has been identified by industry as a method to ensure that students entering this field have the skills necessary to be successful within it.
-Completing the TPAT will help you determine in advance whether the type of work performed in the field of Cyber Defence & Cloud Administration, Software Developer or Network Computer Technology is of interest to them.
+Completing the TPAT will help applicants determine in advance whether the type of work performed in the field of Cyber Defence & Cloud Administration, Software Developer, or Network and Systems Administrator is of interest to them.
 Applicants will not be tested on any prior software knowledge or specific programming language, but rather if they have the required logical, analytical, and problem-solving competencies to be successful in a career within the corresponding industry.
 The TPAT questions consist of analyzing and using written descriptions, formulating concepts, following logic, determining information crucial for problem solving, and discovering and utilizing patterns.

-Individuals who apply to MITT's Information and Communication Technology (ICT) programs (Cyber Defence & Cloud Administration, Software Developer or Network Computer Technology programs at the Manitoba Institute of Trades and Technology (MITT) must achieve a qualifying score on a Technology programs aptitude test (TPAT).
+Individuals who apply to MITT's Information and Communication Technology (ICT) programs (Cyber Defence & Cloud Administration, Software Developer, and Network and Systems Administrator) at the Manitoba Institute of Trades and Technology (MITT) must achieve a qualifying score on a Technology Programs Aptitude Test (TPAT).